Ajahn Chah: Monasteries founded

 In 1975, Wat Pah Nanachat (International Forest Monastery) was founded with Ajahn Sumedho as the abbot.
 Wat Pah Nanachat was the first monastery in Thailand specifically geared towards training English-speaking Westerners in the monastic Vinaya, as well as the first run by a Westerner.

 In 1977, Ajahn Chah and Ajahn Sumedho were invited to visit the United Kingdom by the English Sangha Trust who wanted to form a residential sangha.
 1979 saw the founding of Cittaviveka (commonly known as Chithurst Buddhist Monastery due to its location in the small hamlet of Chithurst) with Ajahn Sumedho as its head.
 Several of Ajahn Chah's Western students have since established monasteries throughout the world.

 Later life

 By the early 1980s, Ajahn Chah's health was in decline due to diabetes.
 He was taken to Bangkok for surgery to relieve paralysis caused by the diabetes, but it was to little effect.
 Ajahn Chah used his ill health as a teaching point, emphasizing that it was "a living example of the impermanence of all things...(and) reminded people to endeavor to find a true refuge within themselves, since he would not be able to teach for very much longer".
-Ajahn Chah would remain bedridden and ultimately unable to speak for ten years, until his death on January 16, 1992, at the age of 73.
+Ajahn Chah would remain bedridden and ultimately unable to speak for ten years, until his death on 16 January 1992, at the age of 73.

+Described Miracles

+It is said that on the day Luang Pu first entered the cemetery, a child had died in the village and was to be buried.
+When he walked to the grave, Luang Pu looked down and reportedly saw a vision of a boy being born clearly within it.
+The next morning, he asked the layman whether the buried child had been a boy or a girl.
+The layman confirmed that it was a boy.